canonical/tegra-snap-samples/nvpmodel/README.md

 GPU MinFreq=306000000 MaxFreq=624750000 CurrentFreq=306000000
 Active GPU TPCs: 4
 EMC MinFreq=204000000 MaxFreq=2133000000 CurrentFreq=665600000 FreqOverride=0
+Failed to retrieve unit state: Access denied
+Failed to retrieve unit state: Access denied
 FAN Dynamic Speed Control=kernel hwmon0_pwm1=88
 ```

 As can be seen on the example above, the settings corresponds to the `15W` power mode that was set by `nvpmodel`.

 [Supported Modes and Power Efficiency](https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/SD/PlatformPowerAndPerformance/JetsonOrinNanoSeriesJetsonOrinNxSeriesAndJetsonAgxOrinSeries.html#sd-platformpowerandperformance-supportedmodesandpowerefficiency)

+It is important to note that the `Failed to retrieve unit state: Access denied` messages displayed when running `snap run nvpmodel.jetson-clocks-show` does not represent an issue, those are only displayed because `jetson_clocks` tries to make some `systemctl` calls to monitor if two services are active, but those are not relevant for the use case of this snap application.